reduxframework/docs/docs/configuration/global_arguments.md

 ## admin_bar
 **Default**: `true`

-If set to true, the option panel will appear in the admin bar.
-Making it easy for your users to quickly get to your panel.
+If set to true, the option panel will appear in the admin bar, making it easy for your users to quickly access the panel.

 ## admin_bar_icon
 **Default**: `dashicons-admin-generic`